awsdocs/amazon-ec2-user-guide-windows/doc_source/install-nvidia-driver.md

 These drivers are available to AWS customers only\.
 By downloading them, you agree to use the downloaded software only to develop AMIs for use with the NVIDIA Tesla T4 hardware\.
 Upon installation of the software, you are bound by the terms of the [NVIDIA GRID Cloud End User License Agreement](https://aws-nvidia-license-agreement.s3.amazonaws.com/NvidiaGridAWSUserLicenseAgreement.DOCX)\.

 **Prerequisites**
++ If you launch your Windows instance using a custom Windows AMI, the AMI must be a standardized image created [using Sysprep](Creating_EBSbacked_WinAMI.md#ami-create-standard) to ensure that the gaming driver works\.
 + Configure default credentials for the AWS Tools for Windows PowerShell on your Windows instance\.
 For more information, see [Getting Started with the AWS Tools for Windows PowerShell](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-getting-started.html) in the *AWS Tools for Windows PowerShell User Guide*\.
 + IAM users must have the permissions granted by the **AmazonS3ReadOnlyAccess** policy\.